mongodb/docs-realm/docs-release-notes.md

+# July 14, 2023

+## C++ SDK

+- Model Data/Supported Data Types/Map: Note that Realm disallows the use of `.` or `$` in map keys, add example showing percent encoding as a workaround
+- CRUD/Create/Create an Object with a Map Property: Note that Realm disallows the use of `.` or `$` in map keys, add example showing percent encoding as a workaround

+## Flutter SDK

+- Install Realm: Bump the minimum Flutter requirement from 3.0.3 to 3.10.2, minimum Dart version from 2.17.5 to 3.0.2
+- Internal: Update environment dependencies in test suite

+## Kotlin SDK

+- Realm
+  - Model Data/Data Types/RealmDictionary/RealmMap: Note that Realm disallows the use of `.` or `$` in map keys, add example showing percent encoding as a workaround
+  - Read & Write Data/Create/Create an Object with a Dictionary Property: Note that Realm disallows the use of `.` or `$` in map keys, add example showing percent encoding as a workaround

+## .NET SDK

+- Model Data/Supported Data Types/Dictionaries: Note that Realm disallows the use of `.` or `$` in map keys

+## Node.js SDK

+- Model Data/Data Types/Dictionaries: Note that Realm disallows the use of `.` or `$` in map keys, add example showing percent encoding as a workaround
+- Internal: Move the existing Node.js test suite to a `legacy` directory, prepare a new test suite for v12

+## React Native SDK

+- Model Data/Data Types/Dictionaries: Note that Realm disallows the use of `.` or `$` in map keys, add example showing percent encoding as a workaround

+## Swift SDK

+- Model Data/Supported Data Types/Map/Dictionary: Note that Realm disallows the use of `.` or `$` in map keys, add example showing percent encoding as a workaround
+- CRUD/Create/Create an Object with a Map Property: Note that Realm disallows the use of `.` or `$` in map keys, add example showing percent encoding as a workaround
+- SwiftUI/Configure & Open a Realm: Fix an `@AutoOpen` example that should have been `@AsyncOpen` to match page copy

+## Web SDK

+- API Reference: Typo fix

+## Other

+- Realm Query Language: Correction: When using `SORT`, order is required, not optional

 # July 3, 2023

 ## .NET SDK

 - Quick Start: Update code examples to use a consistent `Item` object model
 - CRUD
   - Create Data: Update code examples to use a consistent `Item` object model
   - Query, Filter, and Sort Data: Parameterize RQL code examples

 # June 30, 2023